ml6team/fondant/docs/component_spec.md

 ### Metadata

-The metadata tracks metadata about the component, such as its name, description, and the docker image used to run it.
+The metadata tracks metadata about the component, such as its name, description, and the URL of the [Docker](https://www.docker.com/) image used to run it.

 ```yaml
 name: Example component